 Our revenue consists primarily of product revenue and, to a much lesser extent, service revenue.
-We generated total consolidated revenue of \$799.2 million, \$284.1 million and \$143.1 million for the years ended December 31, 2021, 2020 and 2019, respectively, through the following segments: (i) Nucleic Acid Production, (ii) Biologics Safety Testing and (iii) Protein Detection.
+We generated total consolidated revenue of \$883.0 million and \$799.2 million for the years ended December 31, 2022 and 2021, respectively, through the following segments: (i) Nucleic Acid Production, (ii) Biologics Safety Testing and (iii) Protein Detection.
+We divested our Protein Detection segment in September 2021, and since then operate two business segments only, Nucleic Acid Production and Biologics Safety Testing.